spencer411/2021_Bioinformatics_Fellowship/README.md

 Completeness and contamination will be written directly to your output file.
 Usually contamination at a levels of 5% or less is considered adequate, and genomes should generally be at least 90% complete.

 **Quast:** Quast produces a number of summary statistics that are useful in assessing the quality of your genomes as well.
-The two measures we are specifically interested in is the number of [contigs](https://en.wikipedia.org/wiki/Contig), and the [N50 score](https://en.wikipedia.org/wiki/N50,_L50,_and_related_statistics#N50).
+The two measures we are specifically interested in are the numbers of [contigs](https://en.wikipedia.org/wiki/Contig), and the [N50 score](https://en.wikipedia.org/wiki/N50,_L50,_and_related_statistics#N50).

 **VISUALIZATION TOOLS**